xaviervia/metarepo/packages/refun/readme.md

 Why you ask?
 Imagine for example that there is a button in the UI in which a user might be tempted to repeatedly click to make sure an action happens, but it doing so they will repeatedly trigger an expensive operation that will freeze the application.
 To avoid this, you could debounce the `onClick` handler for some milliseconds and make sure only the last call will be acted upon.

-The difference between debouncing and throttling (available in [`mapThrottledHandlerTimeout`](#mapThrottledHandlerTimeout)) is that successive calls to a debounced handler will restart the timeout each time, while throttled calls will be executed once the initially set timeout it reached, using the last arguments.
+The difference between debouncing and throttling (available in [`mapThrottledHandlerTimeout`](#mapThrottledHandlerTimeout)) is that successive calls to a debounced handler will restart the timeout each time, while throttled calls will be executed once the initially set timeout it reached, using the latest arguments.
 Following the FRP convention, this is how debouncing could be represented:

 ```
 debouncing in 3 seconds